Weasel: Profile and Information

 Weasel Care

-If one tries to keep weasels as pets, it is advisable that they are kept outside the house.
+If one tries to keep weasels as pets, they should be kept outside the house.
 If kept indoors, weasels can be messy and destructive.

-The prey of weasel is usually reptiles, rodents, eggs and birds, but mostly they feed on smaller rodents or rodents their size.
+The prey of weasels is usually reptiles, rodents, eggs, and birds, but mostly, they feed on smaller rodents or rodents their size.

-Their prey is being hunted mainly by scent, and then they attack by a sudden lunge, or they strike at the back of their neck.
-After the kill, they use their lithe, thin muscles to stun their prey.
+Their prey is being hunted mainly by scent, then they attack with a sudden lunge or strike at the back of their neck.
+After the kill, they stun their prey with their lithe, thin muscles.

-Weasel are solitary in nature, but in some cases, weasel have been found digging a burrow by pairing up with other weasels, this goes to say that weasels are excellent diggers
+Weasels are solitary, but in some cases, weasels have been found digging a burrow by pairing up with other weasels.
+This goes to say that weasels are excellent diggers.

 Weasels are often territorial; they often patrol an area of about 20 acres (8 hectares).
 The male and the female also live in separate territories, though this usually overlaps.

-The weasel has a tendency to travel up to 1.2 miles (2km) per night in the hunt for prey.
-While they travel, they usually have different dens, where they visit at various intervals
+The weasel travels up to 1.2 miles (2km) per night to hunt for prey.
+While they travel, they usually have different dens, where they visit at various intervals.

-One major characteristic of the weasel is the nature of their small head which is used for hunting prey that is hiding inside burrows.
+One major characteristic of the weasel is the nature of their small head, which is used to hunt prey hiding inside burrows.

-Weasels move along the ground in a series of short looping jumps; usually, they frequently stop and stand on their hind legs to do a survey of their environment.
+Weasels move along the ground in short looping jumps; they usually stop and stand on their hind legs to survey their environment.

 Reproduction

-From the age of one to two years, weasels are already sexually matured.
-The female usually prepares a nest for breeding, and this nest is mostly located in old vole or mouse burrow.
+From the age of one to two years, weasels are already sexually mature.
+The female usually prepares a nest for breeding, and this nest is mostly located in an old vole or mouse burrow.

-A fun fact about the weasel is that their pregnancy or gestation only last for a month, and their female always raises one litter of three to six child each year, although some might raise only two litters.
+A fun fact about the weasel is that their pregnancy or gestation only lasts for a month, and their female always raises one litter of three to six children each year, although some might raise only two litters.

-A weasel baby is called “kits or kitten” and are weaned after four or five weeks
+A weasel baby is called a “kit or kitten” and is weaned after four or five weeks.

 Beliefs, Superstitions, and Phobias about Weasel

-Some culture like the Greeks has a firm belief that the weasel is an unhappy wife who was transformed into weasel; therefore it was a sign of bad luck to have a weasel near your home (in the Greek culture) some even considers it to be evil.
+Some cultures, like the Greeks, firmly believe that the weasel is an unhappy wife who was transformed into a weasel; therefore, it was a sign of bad luck to have a weasel near your home (in the Greek culture).
+Some even consider it to be evil.

 In North America, Native Americans consider weasel to be a bad omen.
 They say that if one should cross paths with a weasel, the person is destined for a speedy death.